-Between June 2013 and August 2014, several lawsuits were filed by preferred and common stockholders of Fannie Mae and Freddie Mac in the U.S. Court of Federal Claims, the U.S. District Court for the District of Columbia and the U.S. District Court for the Southern District of Iowa against the United States, Treasury and/or FHFA, challenging actions taken by the defendants relating to the senior preferred stock purchase agreements and the conservatorships of Fannie Mae and Freddie Mac.
+Between June 2013 and February 2016, several lawsuits were filed by preferred and common stockholders of Fannie Mae and Freddie Mac in the U.S. Court of Federal Claims, the U.S. District Court for the District of Columbia, the U.S. District Court for the Southern District of Iowa, the U.S. District Court for the Northern District of Iowa, the U.S. District Court for the Eastern District of Kentucky and the U.S. District Court for the Northern District of Illinois against the United States, Treasury and/or FHFA, challenging actions taken by the defendants relating to the senior preferred stock purchase agreements and the conservatorships of Fannie Mae and Freddie Mac.
 Some of these lawsuits also contain claims against Fannie Mae and Freddie Mac.
 The legal claims being advanced by one or more of these lawsuits include challenges to the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to the August 2012 amendments to the agreements, as well as to FHFA's decision to require Fannie Mae and Freddie Mac to draw funds from Treasury in order to pay dividends to Treasury during conservatorship.
 The plaintiffs seek various forms of equitable and injunctive relief, including rescission of the August 2012 amendments, as well as damages.

 On September 30, 2014, the U.S. District Court for the District of Columbia dismissed all but one of the cases pending before that court.
-The plaintiffs in each of the dismissed cases have filed a notice of appeal.
+The plaintiffs in each of the dismissed cases filed a notice of appeal and on October 27, 2014, the U.S. Court of Appeals for the D.C.
+Circuit consolidated these appeals.
 The plaintiffs in the case that was not dismissed by the court voluntarily dismissed their lawsuit on October 31, 2014.
-On February 3, 2015, the U.S. District Court for the Southern District of Iowa dismissed the single case pending before it.
-The matters where Fannie Mae is a named defendant are described below or in "Note 19, Commitments and Contingencies."
+On February 3, 2015, the U.S. District Court for the Southern District of Iowa dismissed the case pending before it.
+The matters where Fannie Mae is a named defendant are described below or in "Note 18, Commitments and Contingencies."